-Ask any ESTJ what values are most important and valuable for any society and it is more than likely that you will hear “order, tradition and stability”.
-Forming around 11.5% of the population, people with the ESTJ personality type feel a strong need to belong to something – it can be a family, a community or some other social group.
-They like “organizing” other people and making sure that they adhere to the traditions or rules put in place by an authority figure.
+Ask any ESTJ what values are most important to and valuable for any society and you will more than likely hear “order, tradition, and stability.”
+Forming around 11.5% of the population, people with the ESTJ personality type feel a strong need to belong to something—a family, a community, or some other social group.
+They like “organizing” other people and making sure they adhere to the traditions or rules put in place by an authority figure.

-Being Expressive, ESTJ personalities love connecting to other people and playing active roles in traditional, respected organizations.
-Family values are also very important to ESTJs and they do their best to nurture and defend them.
+As Extraverts (E), ESTJ personalities love connecting to other people and playing active roles in traditional, respected organizations.
+Family values are also very important to ESTJs, and they do their best to nurture and defend them.

 Life is a series of experiences, each one of which makes us bigger, even though sometimes it is hard to realize this.
 For the world was built to develop character, and we must learn that the setbacks and grieves which we endure help us in our marching onward.

-As Observant individuals, ESTJs live in the world of clear and verifiable facts.
+As Observant (S) individuals, ESTJs live in the world of clear and verifiable facts.
 They are honest and direct, living in the present and taking note of everything that is happening around them.
-ESTJ personalities tend to have a clear vision and understanding of what is acceptable and what is not – this usually makes ESTJs excellent leaders and managers, even though their subordinates may sometimes complain about the resulting inflexibility.
-ESTJs find it quite easy to develop and improve various action plans – they are able to make even the most complex project look like a walk in the park.
+ESTJ personalities tend to have a clear vision and understanding of what is acceptable and what is not.
+This usually makes ESTJs excellent leaders and managers, even though their subordinates may sometimes complain about the resulting inflexibility.
+ESTJs find it quite easy to develop and improve various action plans; they are able to make even the most complex project look like a walk in the park.

-Due to all these traits, ESTJ personalities are excellent “model citizens”, guardians of the traditions and cornerstones of families and communities.
+Due to all these traits, ESTJ personalities are excellent “model citizens,” guardians of traditions, and cornerstones of families and communities.
 They are very reliable and trustworthy, even though the inflexibility shared by all Sentinel types may sometimes hinder their efforts.
 ESTJs also have a very good sense of what is socially acceptable and always do their best to adhere to that ideal.

 If you would like to learn more about the ESTJ personality type and its traits, download the ESTJ In-Depth Profile – a 60+ page guide covering a number of diverse topics.
 Otherwise, please keep reading: